SumiSastri/dev-blogs/docs/clean-code/part1-what-is-clean-code.md

 ---
 layout: default
-title: What is clean code
+title: What is clean code?
 parent: Clean code
 nav_order: 7
 ---

-# What is clean code
+# What is clean code?

 There are some that are of the view that if code works then does it matter if it is clean.
 It works right?